hpc/charliecloud/doc-src/dev.rst

 ============

 We haven't written down a comprehensive style guide.
-Generally, follow the style of the surrounding code, think in rectangles rather than lines, and avoid CamelCase.
+Generally, follow the style of the surrounding code, think in rectangles rather than lines of code or text, and avoid CamelCase.

 Note that Reid is very picky about style, so don’t feel singled out if he complains (or even updates this section based on your patch!).
 He tries to be